govuk-one-login/observability-infrastructure/lambdalayer/README.md

 ### Template

-The following is an example of how to integrate the Dynatrace Lambda Layer into your Lambda functions.
+The following is an example of integrating the Dynatrace Lambda Layer into your Lambda functions.

 This does assume you are using the same runtime for all Lambda functions, if this is not the case, specify the layer per function.

-If you are not using Cloudformation, or the following does not satisfy your team's requirements, reach out and we can try to help!
+If you are not using Cloudformation or the following does not satisfy your team's requirements, reach out, and we can try to help!

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09